jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) of 30 days, unless subparagraph (ii) or (iii) applies; or (ii) allowed by the Commissioner of less than 30 days, if the Commissioner considers such a period is necessary to protect the integrity of the tax system; or
     (iii) allowed by the Commissioner of more than 30 days, if the Commissioner considers such a period is appropriate in the circumstances.
-(10) A person listed as a tax agent is removed from the list on the date of the Commissioner's notice that informs the person of the Commissioner's decision to remove the person from the list.
+(10) A person listed as a tax agent is removed from the list on the date of the Commissioner's notice that advises the person of the Commissioner's decision to remove the person from the list.
 (11) An entity that is not a natural person must provide to the Commissioner the information described in subsection (12) if the entity—
   (a) makes an application under subsection (3):
   (b) is a tax agent who—